Mozambique: Strengthening Disaster Risk Management and Building Climate Resilience

 Context and Objectives

-The government of Mozambique approved in October 2017 the ambitious National DRM Master Plan 2017-2030, which is now the guiding instrument for DRM interventions in Mozambique.
+In October 2017, the government of Mozambique approved an ambitious National DRM Master Plan for the period of 2017-2030, which is now the guiding instrument for DRM interventions in Mozambique.
 In this context, the ACP-EU NDRR Program supported the government in implementing this Plan through analytical contributions and policy dialogue under the Strengthening Disaster Risk Management and Building Climate Resilience project.

 Component 1: Sectoral resilience

-Advisory work to mainstream disaster and climate resilience in key sectors such as transport, health infrastructure and urban development.
+Advisory work was provided on mainstreaming disaster and climate resilience in key sectors such as transport, health infrastructure and urban development.

 Component 2: Early warning systems

-Early warning system information in Mozambique often does not reach districts and communities in a timely manner.
-An in-depth assessment is being conducted on gaps in the early warning system, including information dissemination arrangements.
+Early warning system information in Mozambique often did not reach districts and communities in a timely manner.
+An in-depth assessment was conducted on gaps in the early warning system, including information dissemination arrangements.

 Component 3: Policy dialogue, donor coordination and program implementation support